-Whether you’re looking for a Business Loan to grow your business or one to get your business started, there are lots of different providers you can approach.
+Whether you’re looking for finance to grow your business or money to get your business started, there are lots of different providers you can approach.

-But things aren’t necessarily straightforward when you find a provider you like the look of, because your application can still get rejected.
+But things aren’t necessarily straightforward when you find a provider you like the look of, because your application can still be rejected.

-There are lots of reasons why your Business Loan application may have been rejected but some of the most common are:
+There are lots of reasons why your Business Loan application may have been rejected.
+We explain some of the most common reasons below:

-The above may frustrate you, especially if you’re a relatively young business without a long track record, but the good news is there are several government-backed lenders and schemes that can help if your Business Loan application is rejected.
+The above reasons may frustrate you, especially if you’re a relatively young business without a long track record.
+But the good news is that there are several government-backed lenders and schemes that can help if your Business Loan application is rejected.